singer-io/getting-started/README.md

 Streamers like the GitHub streamer can also accept a *FILE* argument that, if present, points to a file containing the last persisted bookmark value.
-This enables Streams to work incrementally - the bookmark checkpoints the last value that was persisted, and the next time the streamer is run it picks up from that point.
+This enables streamers to work incrementally - the bookmark checkpoints the last value that was persisted, and the next time the streamer is run it should pick up from that point.

 To run the GitHub streamer incrementally, point it to a bookmark file and capture the persister's `stdout` like this: